-1.2.4 The Registrant of each Metering System shall comply with or (as appropriate) procure that the relevant Meter Operator Agent complies with the requirements of Party Service Line 100 and the relevant BSC Procedures.
+[MEM]1.2.4 The Registrant of each CVA Metering System shall comply with or (as appropriate) procure that the relevant CVA Meter Operator Agent complies with the requirements of Party Service Line 100 and the relevant BSC Procedures.

+[MEM]1.2.5 In accordance with the Retail Energy Code and, to the extent applicable, Section J, the Registrant of any SVA Metering System shall appoint and secure at all times while he is Registrant there is appointed, a SVA Meter Operator in respect of such Metering System.